kyma-project/kyma/docs/service-catalog/docs/010-details-resources.md

 * **ClusterServicePlan** is a variation of a ClusterServiceClass that offers different levels of quality, configuration options, and the cost of a given service.
 Contrary to the ClusterServiceClass, which is purely descriptive, the ClusterServicePlan provides technical information to the ClusterServiceBroker on this part of the service that the ClusterServiceBroker can expose.

-* **ServiceBroker** is a Remote Environment Broker registered in a given Environment where it exposes ServiceClasses and ServicePlans that are available only in that Environment.
+* **ServiceBroker** is any Service Broker registered in a given Environment where it exposes ServiceClasses and ServicePlans that are available only in that Environment.

 * **ServiceClass**  is an Environment-wide representation of a ClusterServiceClass.
 Similarly to the ClusterServiceClass, it is synonymous with a service in the Service Catalog.